 These tiny triple-decker sandwiches are buttery, toasty, and oozing with cheese.
 They're a cross between a crouton and a grilled cheese.

-Entries tagged with 'grilled cheese sandwiches'
+'grilled cheese sandwiches' on Serious Eats

 Butternut and acorn squash are my go-to squash, but for a recent photo shoot I picked up a couple of spaghetti squash.
 Why don't I eat this variety more often?
 The light yellow flesh is sweet and delicate, and when scratched with a fork, transforms into slender strands that resemble the pasta it gets its name from.

 Crusty rolls stuffed with shallot and sage-scented spaghetti squash and melted cheddar cheese.

 It's been a while since we've encountered a grilled cheese with filling and bread so well-matched, both in terms of proportion and overall quality of ingredients.

 This isn't an attempt to outshine the original beef Patty Melt, but it is pretty gosh-darn awesome with its crisp pork patty and caramelized fennel and onions.